Quantum Algorithm for Smoothed Particle Hydrodynamics: Quantum principles

 \subsection{Inner products}

 Multiplying two vectors together using the inner product to produce a scalar is a useful operation in many numerical algorithms.
 For example, matrix multiplication can be broken down into successive applications of the inner products of rows and columns to form the entries in the resultant matrix.
-Estimating inner products is also important especially when considering large vectors.
-The estimation of the inner product of two quantum states is an important operation in many quantum algorithms and has therefore been considered from a number of different perspectives.
-The main methods for estimating the inner product of two quantum states are the swap test \cite{Buhrman01} and quantum counting \cite{Brassard98}.
+Estimating, rather than evaluating, inner products is also important especially when considering large vectors.
+It is used in HHL \cite{Harrow09} and quantum machine learning algorithms \cite{Lloyd13,Rebentrost14,Cai15} and has attracted renewed interest as a fundamental primitive.
+The inner product is core to our proposed SPH algorithm, and in Section \ref{sec:Discussion} we review some interesting existing quantum algorithms for inner products that may be used as supporting subroutines in the future.

-The swap test method for estimating the real part of inner product of two quantum states may be easily demonstrated.
-Let $\ket{x}$ and $\ket{y}$ be two complex quantum states, which can be prepared in time $O(T)$, then consider the combination of states